-- Adding a representation together with the registered particulars of a registered trade mark to the representation of the applied-for mark(section 46(2)), but only if all of the conditions set out in section 46(2A) are met (see below). - Restricting the goods or services covered by the application (section 46(3)(a)). - If the specification lists goods or services by reference to a class or classes under which the goods or services do not fall, the applicant may file a request to amend the application to correct the class or classes accordingly (rules 7(5) and 23(a)).

-Example: The applicant applies to register a mark for "clothing, handbags" in class 25.
+- Adding a representation together with the registered particulars of a registered trade mark (section 46(2)), but only if all of the conditions set out in section 46(2A) are met (see below). - Restricting the goods or services covered by the application (section 46(3)(a)). - If the specification lists goods or services by reference to a class or classes under which the goods or services do not fall, the applicant may file a request to amend the application to correct the class or classes accordingly (rules 7(5) and 23(a)). - Example: The applicant applies to register a mark for "clothing, handbags" in class 25.
 Since "handbags" do not fall within class 25 and should be in class 18, it is possible to amend the application, subject to payment of an additional class fee, as follows:

-"Handbags" in class 18; and

-"Clothing" in class 25
+"Handbags" in class 18; and "Clothing" in class 25